 EBRD Finance Summary

-For the first issuance under the Programme, EBRD invested EUR 60 million.
+In the first issuance under the Programme, EBRD invested EUR 60 million.

-For the second issuance under the Programme, EBRD invested EUR 40 million.
+In the second issuance under the Programme, EBRD invested EUR 40 million.

 Total Project Cost